7 Classification of Cotton Fibre in Details

 Picture: American Upland Cotton

 Basically, American upland cotton is used for sewing thread.
-Although a small amount of it is used in the high-quality broad fabric.
-Fabrics made from American cotton are silky, smoothness, softness, and luster are desired.
+However, a small amount of it is used in the high-quality broad fabric.
+Fabrics made from American cotton are silky, smoothness, softness, and lustre are desired.

 e) Indian Cotton: